gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 Welcome to the GDOv7 changelog + combined roadmap.

-The current version is v7.0.3 is quite far and in the finishings.
+The current version, v7.0.3, is quite far and in the finishings.

 There is no keeping backwards compat, and the ABI/API might change here and there.

-Please read this document upside down, from bottom to top and sometimes again.
+Please read this document upside down, from bottom to top, and sometimes again.

 ## 7.0.4 (All ToDo)